somethingstarted/AutoDeleteFilesConsole/README.md

 please help me. i think this is a good idea. it could be useful in other circumstances- like plex libraries, or servers with lots of data, or scentific stuff. there's uses out there for something like this.

-currently inoperable. the latest commit doesn't compile lol.

 frameworks:
   wxWidgets
   c++ 2020

-I'm in the middle of converting it from wxthread to jthread, because i like jthread better and since the project is young, now is the best time to redo that. but, in the process of switching from wxthread to jthread, i broke it. i broke it so bad.
+I'm in the middle of converting it from wxthread to jthread, because i like jthread better and since the project is young, now is the best time to redo that. but, in the process of switching from wxthread to jthread.